star-bnl/star-git-tools/doc/building_star_software.md

 This is a basic set of instructions for STAR users who are not familiar with Git.
 In the following we assume that the `git` version is at least 2.17.0 just like the one installed on RACF for STAR users.
-We also use the `star-cvs` name for the Git repository and the remote location at https://github.com/star-bnl/star-cvs.git  which is likely to change.
+We also use the `star-sw` name for the Git repository and the remote location at https://github.com/star-bnl/star-sw.git  which is likely to change.

 ## How to get the STAR code from the Git repository